simmel/well_feedit/README.md

     content if it can and want.
   * Adds a `link` element with `rel` `replies` which goes to the reddit comments.
+  * Then remove the `content` entry since it's just data duped from other elements.
 * uses the `old.reddit.com` domain which still is better than the regular site.